 - 1. Purchase and install Pacific Yurts' cable tie-down system (see page 42) and perimeter blocking (see page 12). - 2.
 Be sure your door is closed, windows are attached and the dome is closed during heavy wind. - 3.
 The lacing on the yurt covers should be periodically checked and pulled tight if necessary.
-Optional zigzag lacing from the valance grommets to eyescrews, which can be installed around the base, is recommended in areas with frequent high wind (see Diagram X). - 4.
+In addition to the top cover valance cord (see page 28) optional lacing can be added from the valance grommets to eyescrews, which can be installed around the base. (see Diagram X). - 4.
 For domes with openers Install a second pair of long springs and crimp the ends securely.
 This will put more tension on the dome as it is opened, so you shouldn't crank it up more than a few inches.